 - (2) NVG Search Sweep Widths for Vessels.
 Table H-33 provides sweep width estimates for unlighted targets from a 210' WMEC.
 The values provided can be used as a guide for other unlit targets of similar size and for use of NVGs used from other surface craft. - (3) Other considerations for NVG use: - a.
 During searches with NVGs for lighted targets, the sweep width should be a value equal to the lesser of the distance to the visual horizon or the estimated meteorological visibility. - b.
 During searches for the green chemical Personal Marker Lights, NVGs should not be used because the filters used filter the green chemical light wavelength. - c.
-The use of NVGs during searches from UTBs has found to be of limited value.
-Night searches should not be conducted from UTBs with NVGs used as the primary search sensor. - d.
+Night searches should not be conducted from small boats with NVGs used as the primary search sensor.
+The use of NVGs during searches from small boats has found to be of limited value and are not recommended because the lookouts are prone to seasickness when using NVG, but they are effective from aircraft. - d.
 When the moon is up but clouds are present, searchers on scene will have to judge the amount of moonlight reaching the surface and report which phase on a clear night corresponds most closely.